-3.5.5.12.
+1.5.5.12.
 Hydraulics of minor streams, canals, ditches and swales.

-- "Open channels" other than major waterways, such as minor streams, canals, ditches, and swales, shall be designed in accordance with good accepted engineering practices adapted to local conditions.
-Cross-sectional areas and hydraulic gradients shall be such that design velocities shall not result in soil scouring for the soil and/or turf conditions reasonably anticipated.
-Mean velocities greater than three feet per second shall be considered excessive unless permanent channel lining or other suitable protection is employed. - 2.
-The design of open channels described in this section shall provide that the channels will not overflow their banks at design flood conditions.
+- 1. "Open channels" other than major waterways, such as minor streams, canals, ditches, and swales, will be designed in accordance with good accepted engineering practices adapted to local conditions.
+Cross-sectional areas and hydraulic gradients will be such that design velocities will not result in soil scouring for the soil and/or turf conditions reasonably anticipated.
+Mean velocities greater than three feet per second will be considered excessive unless permanent channel lining or other suitable protection is employed. - 2.
+The design of open channels described in this section will provide that the channels will not overflow their banks at design flood conditions.

-3.5.5.13.
-Major waterways.
+1.5.5.13.
+Major channels.

-Where development may adversely affect an existing major channel, the required improvements to the channel shall conform to an adopted County stormwater management plan or watershed management plan for the various drainage basins.
-Improvement or establishment of major canals is of such significance to the county that the design of each such improvement or establishment proposed shall be developed as a separate hydraulic problem.
-Any deviations from the construction shown on the stormwater management plan will require that engineering data, criteria and suitable calculations be submitted prior to approval of site and/or construction plans.
+Where development may adversely affect an existing major channel, the required improvements to the channel will conform to an adopted County stormwater master plan or watershed management plans for the various watershed basins.
+Improvement or establishment of major canals is of such significance to the county that the design of each such improvement or establishment proposed will be developed as a separate hydraulic problem.
+Any deviations from the construction shown on the stormwater management plan will require that engineering data, criteria and suitable calculations demonstrating that there are no adverse impacts as a result of the improvements will be submitted prior to approval of site and/or construction plans.

-3.5.5.14.
-Canals, lakes, ponds, major waterways.
+1.5.5.14.
+Canals, lakes, ponds, major channels.

-- 1. Lakes and ponds shall have a maximum side slope of four to one (4:1) to a point two feet below normal water level and two to one (2:1) below normal water level. - 2.
-To the extent allowed by State and County regulations, maximum use shall be made of constructed lakes and retention and/or detention ponds. - 3.
-Where lakes and/or ponds are used for retention or detention, an identification of the seasonal high water table shall accompany design calculations. - 4.
-Where lakes are included as a part of the drainage system, detention time in these lakes may be considered in computing discharge by presentation of hydrographs developed with accepted engineering methods. - 5.
-Where the development abuts the centerline of the natural drainageway, natural area or water body it shall be used as a site plan property line.
-Where a natural drainageway, natural area or water body separates the same ownership and no project is to be submitted for the opposite side of the natural drainageway, natural area or water body then the centerline of the natural drainageway, natural area or water body shall be used as the site plan line.
+- 1. Lakes and ponds will have a maximum side slope of four to one (4:1) to a point two feet below normal water level and two to one (2:1) below normal water level. - 2.
+To the extent allowed by State and County regulations, maximum use will be made of constructed lakes and retention and/or detention ponds. - 3.
+Where lakes and/or ponds are used for retention or detention, an identification of the seasonal high-water table will accompany design calculations. - 4.
+Where lakes are included as a part of the stormwater system, detention time in these lakes may be considered in computing discharge by presentation of hydrographs developed with accepted engineering methods. - 5.
+Where the development abuts the centerline of the natural drainageway, natural area or water body it will be used as a site plan property line.
+Where a natural drainageway, natural area or water body separates the same ownership and no project is to be submitted for the opposite side of the natural drainageway, natural area or water body then the centerline of the natural drainageway, natural area or water body will be used as the site plan line.

-3.5.5.15.
-Swale drainage.
+1.5.5.15.
+Swales